koheiyamamoto-del/pokemon-lakehouse/README.md

 # pokemon-lakehouse
-Initial Databricks Git integration test.
+##A Databricks Lakehouse for Pokémon TCG Metagame Analytics